yezhuoyang/QuantumLab/README.md

 # IBMLab
-This is the IBM lab repo of quantum progamming course taught by professor Jens Palsberg
+This is the IBM lab repo of quantum progamming course CS238 taught by professor Jens Palsberg in 2024 Fall quarter.

 # Environment set up